 Since my last post, I have stayed fairly local in my birding.
 On December 5th, I spent much of the day at home until I heard about a Hoary Redpoll at the University of Guelph.
 That was a good enough excuse for me (I hadn't seen one before in the Hamilton Study Area, and this bird was just inside the northern border by about 100 meters) and so I drove up there and saw the redpoll.
 A resulting walk around the arboretum was largely unproductive birdwise, but the weather was great.
 Cool, crisp, sunny, and wind-less!

 December 6th was mostly a birdless day.
 The only Ebird checklist I made was from my 5k run, a nice little loop that takes me around the back of a local pond.
-Unfortunately the Evening Grosbeaks that I have had coming to someone's feeder weren't present anymore, nor where the 3 Common Ravens I had two days previously.
+Unfortunately the Evening Grosbeaks that I have had coming to someone's feeder weren't present anymore, nor were the 3 Common Ravens I had two days previously.
 However, the Trumpeter Swan pair was still around, despite the pond being 95% frozen.
 They usually hang around until freeze-up, departing until sometime in March.

 On December 7th I met up with David Bell to do some birding along the Lake Ontario shore east of Burlington.
 We had some interesting birds along the way, including a singing Winter Wren at Richard's Memorial Park, and both a Tufted Titmouse and Common Yellowthroat at Rattray Marsh.
 We finished up the day walking around Bronte Creek Provincial Park.
 At one point I mentioned that it looked good for a Barred Owl here, then not 10 minutes later David looked up and casually mentioned, "Well there's one".
 This is a very difficult bird to get in Hamilton so we were pretty happy.
 Check out my awesome back-lit phone-scoped shot!!